 Much of Cathedral Square, the historic district of the city at the heart of CBD was destroyed by the earthquake.
 Today the remains of the Christchurch Cathedral and the 18m high metal Chalice erected in 2001 stand in the square.
 Around and in the square are restorative art works and hope inspiring projects and displays.

-Take a Hassle Free Tour
+Take a Double Decker Bus Tour

-Ride in a Historic Tramway
+Dinner on a Historic Tramway

 Pretty heritage tramways run through the city center and are very popular with tourists.
 A day pass allows flexible travel for a day with the freedom to hop on and hop off as you please.
 We loved the live commentary, listening to the stories and accounts of the city’s eventful past and friendly banter of the drivers.
-All of the stops covered in the Hassle Free Bus Tour can also be reached by a tramway.
-As we’d already seen the sights, we only rode a few stops by tram but loved it nevertheless.

 Punting on the Avon

-This was easily my favorite thing to do in Christchurch.
+Punting on the Avon was easily my favorite thing to do in Christchurch.
 Established in 1882, the Antigua Boatsheds offer 30 minute boat rides on the Avon in handcrafted flat bottomed boats.
 The punting tradition came to Christchurch from England and punters are dressed in traditional Edwardian punting attire, which quite adds to the experience.
 The ride covered a short distance through the incredibly beautiful Botanic Gardens and was a good way to see the flora and the scaup that are resident in the river.
 This experience made for a very relaxing afternoon in the city.

 After having had a glimpse of the beautiful gardens from our boat, we knew that we wanted to spend a few hours just exploring the area.
 Spread over a vast area of 30 hectares, the gardens are home to unique indigenous and introduced specimens of plants.
 Interesting features are the Rose Garden, the Blind Garden, the World Peace Bell and the conservatories.
 Some noteworthy artistic displays are the Hunter Sundial, a brass Gnome sculpture and the Stevenson Sundial, among many others.